WICG/sparrow/Interest_groups_audiences_new_building_blocks.md

 ![Meta interest group](https://user-images.githubusercontent.com/64090118/81148909-754ebd80-8f7d-11ea-9343-2204d37e7133.png)

 This kind of audience definition would be impossible without meta-interest groups.
-Note that all these operation are done without any user-level information used by anybody except the browser.
+Note that all these operations are done without any user-level information used by anybody except the browser.

 As the new meta interest group is big enough (nb users > threshold) it can be used to do interest-based advertising.
 This example shows that the new proposal is an improvement and allows for more complex audience creation.